DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 # Integration

-Breaking your pipeline into Hamilton functions with pyspark dataframes as inputs and outputs gets you most of the way towards more modular/documented code.
+Breaking your spark application into Hamilton functions with pyspark dataframes as inputs and outputs gets you most of the way towards more modular/documented code.
 That said, it falls flat in a critical area – column-level lineage/transformation simplicity.
 For complex series of map operations, spark represents all transformations